Ristretto vs Long Shot (Lungo) All you need to know!

 Also Read: Single vs Double Espresso shot

 Lungo shots are enjoyed by those who love traditionally brewed coffee but with a touch of Espresso.
-Lungo shots have a milder taste similar to drip coffee and have a very thin layer of crema.
+Lungo shots have a milder taste with slightly bitter notes and have a very thin layer of crema.

 Also read: What is Gran Lungo Coffee?

-A ristretto shot usually has a more intense and full-bodied flavor than a regular espresso shot, and is sweeter and has a thicker crema layer.
+A ristretto shot usually has a stronger and full-bodied flavor than a regular espresso shot and is sweeter and has a thicker crema layer.

 You will love it if you like the intensity of Espresso shots but hate the bitterness.

 Lungo is a lite version of espresso.
 It has a more bitter taste with a slightly sour or acidic aftertaste due to the extended brewing time.
-In comparison to a standard espresso shot, the crema layer on top of a lungo shot is usually thinner and lighter in color, and the coffee itself may also be thinner.
+In comparison to a standard espresso shot, the crema layer on top of a lungo shot is usually thinner and lighter in color, and the drink itself is also thinner.

 The Lungo shots are perfect for you if you enjoy milder drip coffee or Americano over concentrated espresso shots.